80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a loud, harsh, piercing sound.

-Example sentence She screeched when a mouse bounced on her.
+Example in a sentence She screeched when a mouse bounced on her.

 60. Shush